 Cruising Tahiti and some of the other 118 islands in French Polynesia is a dream vacation for travelers.
-I first sailed from Tahiti in 2000, visiting the Society Islands of Bora Bora, Moorea, Raiatea, and Huahine.
+We first sailed from Tahiti in 2000, visiting the Society Islands of Bora Bora, Moorea, Raiatea, and Huahine.
 However, French Polynesia covers a huge section of the South Pacific, with five groups of islands spread over an area as large as Europe or the eastern United States.
 Each of these five archipelagos has a distinctive look and unique characteristics.
-Like most visitors to this tropical paradise, I left the region wanting to see and to learn much more about this part of the world.
+Like most visitors to this tropical paradise, we left the region wanting to see and to learn much more about this part of the world.

 After all, there were still over 100 islands and thousands of miles of the South Pacific left to explore!

-The Aranui Experience - Will You Like a Cruise Freighter?
+Will You Like a Cruise Freighter?

 If you have an adventurous spirit and are not a timid traveler, you will love the Aranui experience.
 However, it is important to adjust your expectations and remember that the Aranui 3 is a cruise freighter, not a mainstream cruise ship.
 Although the Aranui has many traditional cruise ship characteristics, this ship is different.
 Passengers on an Aranui French Polynesian cruise from Tahiti to the Marquesas will find aspects that make it seem like a cruise ship such as --

 - clean cabins with terrific showers and plenty of storage